Choose another writer in this calendar:

 Yrjö Kivimies was born in Joensuu, the son of Enok Mattila, a contractor, and Maria (Paavola) Mattila.
 At the age of fourteen Kivimies gave a public speech on the poetry of V.A.
 Koskenniemi, the leading poet in Finland between the world wars, at the Voluntary Fire Brigade House in Heinola.
 Later Koskenniemi became his lifelong friend.
 Kivimies graduated from a secondary school in Helsinki, and in 1919 – like Aarne Haapakoski – he participated in the independence struggle of Estonia.
-Kivimies made his debut as a writer with Sotureita (1921), which drew on his experiences in Estonia.
+Kivimies made his debut as a writer with Sotureita (1921), published by WSOY.
+This work drew on his experiences in Estonia.

 For a short time Kivimies studied at the University of Helsinki, but then dropped out and devoted his time to chess and to freelance writing and translation.
 In the mid-1930s he worked for the publishing company Gummerus.
-During his career Kivimies contributed under 50 different pseudonyms columns to Uusi Suomi, Suomen Kuvalehti, Kuva and Seura.
+For the publishing company WSOY he edited Helvi Hämäläinen's much debated novel Säädyllinen murhenäytelmä (1941).
+During his career Kivimies contributed under 50 different pseudonyms columns to Uusi Suomi, Suomen Kuvalehti, Kuva, and Seura.
 A born conversationalist in the tradition of Samuel Johnson, he was one of the central figures of the artist café Bronda.

 Toisen asteen ihmisiä (1938), Kivimies's first novel, developed further his comments as 'the Conservative' in Pidot tornissa.
 The protagonist is a student, and the novel mostly focuses on discussion of four eccentric polymaths in a second-hand bookshop.
 "Jos aloitat puheen sanomalla: 'Kuten elämä opettaa', niin voit jatkaa millä lailla tahansa.
 Ja elämä ja historia ovat yhtä.
 Kun historian todistukseen vedotaan, niin silloin on otettava samanlainen yksityistapaus ja sitäkin käsiteltävä varovaisesti, sillä kahtena eri aikana tai eri maassa sattunut yksityistapaus ei voi olla täysin analoginen."
-Kaksikymmentä, his first collection of short stories, came out1943.
-From 1931 onwards Kivimies published four collections of columns, Senaattorin sankarityö (1931), Tyhmyydestä sakotetaan (1937), Kantaäidin kylkiluu ja muita senttauksia (1953), and Neljäkymmentäneljä pakinaa (1959).
+Kaksikymmentä, his first collection of short stories, came out in 1943.
+From 1931 onwards Kivimies put out four collections of columns, Senaattorin sankarityö (1931, published by Gummerus), Tyhmyydestä sakotetaan (1937, published by Gummerus), Kantaäidin kylkiluu ja muita senttauksia (1953, published by Tammi), and Neljäkymmentäneljä pakinaa (1959, published by Tammi).

 In the 1930s, Kivimies formed a friendship with the Russian-born film director Teuvo Tulio and wrote with him two film scripts, Taistelu Heikkilän talosta (1936), based on Johannes Linnankoski's short story about an embittered farm hand, and Nuorena nukkunut (1937), a version of F.E.
 Sillanpää's novel (The Maid Silja / Fallen Asleep While Young).
 The outcome of their cooperation was surprisingly successful, although Tulio was known for his melodramatic sense of doom and Kivimies was more subdued and had a different kind of humor.
 In Taistelu Heikkilän talosta Kivimies softened the story and added a prologue.
 Kivimies and the director received good reviews, his screenplay was considered faithful to the original work.
 Teuvo Tulio made a new version of the story in 1947, under the title Intohimon vallassa.
 Kivimies revised Nuorena nukkunut seven times, and and did not dealt with the traumatic Civil War of 1917-18, a controversial theme at that time, in the script.
 A scene in which a farmer peeps the young Silja, who is in sauna, was later cut out.
 Alone Kivimies wrote the scripts for Laulu tulipunaisesta kukasta (1938), based again on Linnankoski's work, Kiusaus (1938), love drama about a fisherman, priest and two women, and Varaventtiili (1942), based on a popular novel depicting love problems of a teacher.